AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ManyBodyWavefunctions.md

 ### The Laughlin Wavefunction

-The theory of the Fractional Quantum Hall Effect begins with Robert Laughlin's famous wavefunction {% cite Laughlin:1983aa %} generalizing \eqref{many_nu1}
+The theory of the fractional quantum Hall effect begins with Robert Laughlin's famous wavefunction {% cite Laughlin:1983aa %} generalizing \eqref{many_nu1}

 $$
 \Psi_m(z_1,\ldots, z_N) = \prod_{j<k}^N (z_j-z_k)^{m} \exp\left(-\frac{1}{4}\sum_{j=1}^N\left|z_j\right|^2\right).
 \label{many_nu}
 $$

 For this wavefunction to describe fermions, $m$ must be odd.
 Even $m$ describes bosons.
 I want to emphasize first that despite the superficial similarity of \eqref{many_nu1} and \eqref{many_nu}, they are very different beasts.
-While \eqref{many_nu} is an (antisymmetric) product state \eqref{many_nu1} is not, and indeed its expansion in product states is not known in general.
+While \eqref{many_nu1} is an (antisymmetric) product state \eqref{many_nu} is not, and indeed its expansion in product states is not known in general.
 Furthermore, the excitations formed by modifying this state have remarkable properties.
 As the abstract to Laughlin's paper puts it:

 > This Letter presents variational ground-state and excited-state wave functions which describe the condensation of a two-dimensional electron gas into a new state of matter.